-Human parainfluenza viruses (HPIV) are a group of viruses that cause different types of respiratory infections and are most common in children and babies.
-Most HPIV usually cause infections of the upper airway such as a common cold, ear infections, or sore throat.
-Other infections caused by HPIV include infections of the lower respiratory tract such as croup (an infection of the airway below the larynx, or "voice box," that is characterized by a barky cough and harsh, noisy breathing), pneumonia, or bronchiolitis (an inflammation of the lower airways).
+Human parainfluenza viruses (HPIVs) are a group of viruses that cause different types of respiratory infections and are most common in children and babies.
+Most HPIVs usually cause infections of the upper airway, such as a common cold, ear infections, or sore throat.
+Other infections caused by HPIVs include infections of the lower respiratory tract, such as croup (an infection of the airway below the larynx, or "voice box," that is characterized by a barky cough and harsh, noisy breathing), pneumonia, or bronchiolitis (an inflammation of the lower airways):

-HPIV can occur by either direct contact with respiratory secretions from an infected person or by coming in contact with infectious material then touching your eyes, nose, or mouth.
+HPIVs can be spread by either direct contact with respiratory secretions from an infected person or by coming in contact with infectious material and then touching your eyes, nose, or mouth.
 Most children develop an infection with HPIV before they are 5 years old.

 The following are the most common symptoms of HPIV infections.
 However, each child may experience symptoms differently.
 Symptoms may include: